Volunteer Board Member

 At the Clinic, the umbrella term “woman” recognizes that gender is self-identification that is not necessarily correspondent with assigned sex at birth.
 The Clinic recognizes the complexity of gender inside and outside the gender binary and, as such, provides services to all individuals who self-identify as anything but as cisgendered men.
 The Clinic operates with an intersectional lens of inclusion that understands the complexity of compounded identities, especially for survivors of gender-based violence who are our core service delivery stakeholders

-The Clinic is seeking one new member for the organization’s Board of Directors to contribute insight and counsel during the Clinic’s present period of growth.
+The Clinic is seeking two new members for the organization’s Board of Directors to contribute insight and counsel during the Clinic’s present period of growth.
 The Board of Directors is responsible for the effective strategic direction and governance of the organization.
-The ideal candidate will draw upon their years of progressive leadership and in-depth knowledge of violence against women, as these will help strengthen the organization and increase its impact.
+The ideal candidates will draw upon their years of progressive leadership and in-depth knowledge of violence against women, as these will help strengthen the organization and increase its impact.

-The ideal candidate will be able to express a commitment to supporting a feminist, anti-oppressive and trauma-informed work environment.
-Inspired by and attuned to the Clinic’s mission (to amplify women’s voices and cultivate their skills and resilience), the preferred candidate will provide governance, strategic guidance and direction towards the accomplishments of the Clinic’s goals.
+The ideal candidates will be able to express a commitment to supporting a feminist, anti-oppressive and trauma-informed work environment.
+Inspired by and attuned to the Clinic’s mission (to amplifywomen’s voices and cultivate their skills and resilience), the preferred candidate will provide governance, strategic guidance, and direction towards achieving the Clinic’s goals.

-The commitment to the Board will be on a volunteer basis and would involve 7-10 hours per month.
-We are currently seeking one board member with the following attributes:
+The commitment to the Board will be on a volunteer basis and would involve 5 to 7 hours per month.
+We are currently seeking one board member in each of the following areas: